 Melissa will use shared glass recycling bins which will be collected every 4 weeks (monthly) from 1 July 2023.

-Two 120 litre purple-lidded glass recycling bins will be delivered to Melissa's unit block in April-May 2023.
+Two 120 litre purple-lidded glass recycling bins were delivered to Melissa's unit block in May-June 2023.

 These bins are for glass bottles and jars.